randym32/Anki.Vector.Documentation/documents/guides/Typefaces.md

 will have to create a picture with the text pre-rendered or create PNG's for the glyphs.
 Vector doesn't included a "nice" font internally to display text.
-He does include a few for the digits, to display the weather, and fault codes.
+He does include a few of the digits, to display the weather, and fault codes.

 The typefaces you can consider are: